YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 At parse time a quotation is expanded by the ([loaded](../../Installation/ocanren/camlp5/pa_ocanren.ml#L35) and [predefined](https://camlp5.github.io/doc/htmlc/commands.html#b:Quotations-expanders)) quotation expander `q_MLast.cmo` into an  abstract syntax tree (AST) of the quotation body.
-An antiquotaion body is usually a pattern variable bound to some other AST which is inserted into the the quotation body'AST.
+An antiquotaion body is usually a pattern variable bound to some other AST which is inserted into the the quotation body's AST.

 The `ocanren_term` parser (or entry)  is responsible for,